Jensen-Healey: Suspension and braking

 Suspension was double wishbone and coil springs at the front, and a live rear axle with trailing arms and coils at the rear.
 Brakes consisted of discs at the front and drums at the rear.
 The suspension, steering gear, brakes and rear axle were adapted from the Vauxhall Firenza with the exception of the front brakes, which were the widely used Girling Type 14 calipers.

 Interior

-Jensen-Healey interiors started out comparatively austere and functional, with plastic centre consoles and all-black colour schemes.
-(Some earlier models do sport brown interiors, however.)
-In August 1973, aesthetic extras such as a clock, wood grain on the dashboard and glove-box and padding as well as air conditioning as an option were added.
-1976 Jensen GT models went even further by offering an elaborate burr walnut wood dashboard and paisley-patterned cloth seats, with leather as an option.
+Jensen-Healey interiors started out austere and functional, with plastic centre consoles and furnished in black.
+(Some earlier models do have brown interiors, however.)
+In August 1973, aesthetic extras such as a clock, wood grain on the dashboard and glove-box and padding as well as optional air conditioning were added.
+1976 Jensen GT models went even further by offering an elaborate burr walnut dashboard and paisley-patterned cloth seats, with leather as an option.

 End of production

 The oil crisis hit Jensen Motors hard, greatly damaging the sales of its very large V8 Interceptor model and thus degrading its financial condition as a whole.
 The Jensen GT was then hurriedly brought to market, requiring massive labour expense and taxing the firm's budget even further.
 By 1974 Lotus was able to supply the required number of engines and production reached 86 cars a week but despite this, the overall situation proved to be too much for the company, which, amid strike action, component shortages and inflation, proceeded to liquidate in 1975 and then close in May 1976.